lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-389"></a>

-The next reconstruction, POc &ast;bubu ‘k.o. wasp’, may simply be a variant of POc &ast;pupuk.
+The next reconstruction, POc &ast;bubu ‘k.o. wasp’, may simply be a variant of POc _&ast;pupuk_.

 <table>
 <tr>